Gene Roth: Film career

+The Three Stooges

 Roth is remembered for his portrayals of formidable authority figures in Three Stooges comedies such as Slaphappy Sleuths, Hot Stuff, Quiz Whizz, Outer Space Jitters, and (as a professor) Pies and Guys.
 His most memorable role was in Dunked in the Deep (1949) as Russian spy Bortsch hiding microfilm.
 He reprised the role in a remake, Commotion on the Ocean (1956).
 His most famous line was his threat to Shemp Howard: "Giff me dat fill-um!" ("give me that film" with a Russian accent).
+His final appearance with the Stooges was in the feature film The Three Stooges Meet Hercules (1962).

+Television

-Roth later made frequent television appearances including seven episodes of The Lone Ranger from 1949 to 1954.
+Roth made frequent television appearances including seven episodes of The Lone Ranger from 1949 to 1954.
 Roth portrayed a con man in a Highway Patrol episode "Dead Patrolman" in 1956, and he played a protection racket operator in the episode "Blood Money" in 1958.

-His final film appearance with the Stooges was in The Three Stooges Meet Hercules.
+Roth appeared three times on Gene Barry's TV western Bat Masterson, once playing "Mayor Oliver Hinton" in the 1959 episode "Election Day", and twice in 1960, once playing a miner in the episode "The Rage of Princess Anne" and another time as a crooked bartender in the episode "The Big Gamble".
 In 1960, Roth appeared as Davis on the TV western Cheyenne in the episode "Counterfeit Gun."

-Roth appeared three times on Gene Barry's TV western Bat Masterson, once playing "Mayor Oliver Hinton" in the 1959 episode "Election Day", and twice in 1960, once playing a miner in the episode "The Rage of Princess Anne" and another time as a crooked bartender in the episode "The Big Gamble".

-Roth retired from acting in the 1960s and operated a liquor store in Hollywood.
+In the early 1960s he made five appearances as a gangster on The Untouchables.
+His career slowed after a battle with pernicious anemia in 1963, but he recovered sufficiently to accept additional roles until he retired from acting in 1967.

+He then operated a liquor store in Hollywood.
+He returned to the industry in 1974 for a small role in the Planet of the Apes TV series.

 Death

-Roth was struck and killed by a hit-and-run driver in Los Angeles, California on July 19, 1976.
+Gene Roth was struck and killed by a hit-and-run driver in Los Angeles, California on July 19, 1976.
 He was 73.